avinashmandava/infra-suggestions/README.md

 # Requirements

-You need an ENV file with the following:
+You need a .env file with the following:

 OPENAI_KEY=<yours here>
 DATADOG_URL="https://api.datadoghq.com/api/" <-- Just an example to illustrate where to stop the URL (at api/), use your own URL.